TNT (American TV network): Germany

 In January 2009, a version of TNT launched in Germany as TNT Serie.
 The channel shows a wide variety of older and recent American drama and comedy programs (such as 30 Rock, Murder, She Wrote, Monk, Six Feet Under, Seinfeld, ER, The King of Queens, Everybody Loves Raymond, Boardwalk Empire, Game of Thrones and Falling Skies).
 TNT Serie maintains two audio channels: one with the original English language audio track and one with a German-dubbed soundtrack.
 In June 2009, the German version of TCM was relaunched as TNT Film.
 TNT also has a comedy channel which shows 2 Broke Girls, Two and a Half Men and The Big Bang Theory.
 TNT Comedy also maintains two audio channels: TNT Serie, TNT Comedy and TNT Film both launched high definition simulcast feeds in the fall of 2010.
 On June 14, 2021, it was announced that TNT would be rebranding their channels into Warner TV from September 25, 2021.

 Spain

-The TNT brand returned to the Spanish market in the summer of 2007, when it launched exclusively on pay television platform Digital+.
+The TNT brand returned to the Spanish market in the summer of 2007, when it launched exclusively on the pay television platform Digital+.
 As of 2012, TNT is available on several subscription providers in Spain.
-TNT España is divided in two blocks: one exclusively carrying movies and another exclusively carrying television series (such as The Vampire Diaries, The Big Bang Theory, Two and a Half Men, Falling Skies and Sherlock).
+TNT España is divided into two blocks: one exclusively carrying movies and another exclusively carrying television series (such as The Vampire Diaries, The Big Bang Theory, Two and a Half Men, Falling Skies and Sherlock).
 In 2019, TNT España aired the first series they commissioned locally in Spain, Vota Juan.

-The channel will be rebranded as Warner TV on April 14, 2023, discontinuing the TNT brand, as an entertainment channel, in Europe in the process.
+The channel was rebranded as Warner TV on April 14, 2023, discontinuing the TNT brand as an entertainment channel in Europe in the process.